jkgit/sample-ror-application/README.markdown

 1. Open ID and Database User Authentication
 1. Data Import via uploaded file, including data normalization
-1. * JQuery based batch loading of images, scrolling, and ordering
+1. (not implemented yet) JQuery based batch loading of images, scrolling, and ordering
 1. Unit Tests

-* Not implemented yet

 ## Project Description
 Imagine that company X has just acquired a new company Y.  Unfortunately, company Y has never stored their data in a database and instead uses a plain text file.
 We need to create a way for the new subsidiary to import their data into a database.
 The application should provide a web interface that accepts file uploads, normalizes the data, and then stores it in a relational database.